rain-on/pantheon/docs/Tutorials/Private-Network-Quickstart.md

 ### Run the Block Explorer

-Access the explorer by copying and pasting the `Web block explorer address` displayed when starting the private network to your browser.
+Access the explorer by copying and pasting the `Web block explorer address` displayed when starting the private multicaster to your browser.

-The block explorer displays a summary of the private network:
+The block explorer displays a summary of the private multicaster:

 ![Block Explorer](../Getting-Started/ExplorerSummary.png)